Who we are

 Year after year, Land InSights has developed a collaborative network with many Montreal institutions interested to include an Indigenous cultural component in their programming.
 This type of development has proven most emphatically relevant with the agreements reached with Pointe-à-Callière for joint organization of the celebrations of the Great Peace of Montreal tricentennial.

-In the meantime, Montreal First Peoples Festival has moved forward, holding outdoor events in public space (from 1996), organizing civic ceremonies to mark National Aboriginal Peoples’ Day (from 1995) and securing recognized competition status for First Peoples Festival’s film and video showcase.
+In the meantime, Montreal International First Peoples Festival has moved forward, holding outdoor events in public space (from 1996), organizing civic ceremonies to mark National Aboriginal Peoples’ Day (from 1995) and securing recognized competition status for First Peoples Festival’s film and video showcase.

 Right now, the projet for a cultural space in Montreal has once again come to the forefront.
 Land InSights handed the baton to DestiNATIONS, a new body it contributed to create that will administer the future establishment.
 Several Aboriginal cultural bodies in Montreal, including Land Insights, will have permanent tenancy status and will act as partners in programming.